Njunu-sk/ES6-Javascript/README.md

 This is a cool feature, **plus** (+) is not used in string concatenation.

-This makes your string more organized.
-[Read_also](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+This makes your string more organized. [more on this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 ### Default Parameters